Melissa of the Hills: Plot

-As described in film magazines, young Melissa Stark (Minter) lives with her father Jethro (Aitken), a circuit rider and preacher, in the Tennessee mountains.
+As described in film magazines, young Melissa Stark lives with her father Jethro, a circuit rider and preacher, in the Tennessee mountains.
 Melissa tries to aid her father in his ministry, but the warring clans of the mountains, the Watts and the Allisons, do not appreciate their endeavours.
-Melissa's friend and confidant is Tom Williams (Forrest), a young attorney practising nearby.
+Melissa's friend and confidant is Tom Williams, a young attorney practising nearby.

 Trouble erupts between the clans when Sam Allison, deputy sheriff, kills a member of the Watts clan, and the Watts vow revenge.
 The Allisons, meanwhile, become convinced that Jethro Stark has taken the side of the Watts after he tends to their children during an epidemic.
 Matters are complicated when a city couple arrive, having donated a new dress to Melissa after she replied to a newspaper offer, and mistakenly identify Jethro as a fugitive from justice, despite the real criminal having confessed.

 Sam Allison, still bearing a grudge against Jethro for his perceived favouring of the Watts clan, is only too happy to arrest him.
 Desperate to protect her father, Melissa begs the help of the Watts clan.
 A battle ensues, and it is only when Jethro Stark is killed by a stray bullet that both clans realise the error of their ways and reconcile.
 Melissa, left alone after the death of her father, marries Tom the attorney.